mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/security/howto-dex-saml-connector/index.md

     https://<your-cluster-host>/dex/callback
     ```

-    Depending on the IdP, you might be asked to provide the configuration in some form of an XML snippet.
+    Depending on the IdP, you may need to provide the configuration in an XML snippet.
 See the following example, making sure to replace `<your-cluster-host>` with your URL:

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>